MathematicGuy/RemoteObsidian/Artificial Intelligence/Object Detection Series.md

 # Non Max Suppression (NMS)
 + $ Cleaning up Bounding Boxes (from n boxes to 1 box) by take out the most precision box.
-+ @ For all boxes of each class, reserve only the box with highest IoU. (problem arise: how to optimize this process)
++ @ For all boxes of each class, reserve only boxes with highest IoU(boxes, best_box_confidence) . (problem arise: how to optimize this process)

 Retrieve all boxes IoU $\to$ remove boxes box_IoU < IoU_threshold
 ![[Pasted image 20241125085937.png]]